 Welcome.
 Our department provides an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.

-Our diverse and dynamic faculty of 12 includes four women and come from seven different countries.
+Our diverse and dynamic faculty of twelve includes four women and represents seven different countries.
 Recently, our department was named in a report from the American Institute of Physics for our high percentage (30-40%) of female PhD awardees from the years 2013-2017.
 Our program was also recognized by the APS among US PhD-granting departments for our high percentage (50%) of female graduates: placing second nationally at the undergraduate level and third at the graduate level (APS data for the period 2011-2013).